microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 Note: Peripheral Interrupts for the PIC16F18076 may be used to wake the device from sleep by only enabling peripheral interrupts, however they will be unable to execute tasks from the ISR in this fashion.
 (TODO: !!!Run Test on this to verify!!!)

 Lastly include the function call “TMR2_Start();” in the main function, but before the while loop, to start the ADCC.
 Then add your statements to trigger SLEEP and the LED.
-Optionally a while statement to freeze the controller awake while the ADCC result is above the threshold result has been included below.
+An optional while statement to keep the device awake while the ADCC result is above the threshold result has been included below.

 ```
 int main(void)